ishannkc/Shortest-Path-Visualizer/README.md

 # Shortest Path Visualizer

-Kathmandu University Campus Network
+Kathmandu University Road Network Graph

 ## Overview

-Shortest Path Visualizer is a small web app that compares Dijkstra and Bellman-Ford on a weighted campus road network graph.
+Shortest Path Visualizer is a small web app that compares Dijkstra and Bellman-Ford on a weighted university road network graph.
 It exposes a Flask API and serves a lightweight frontend that lets you select source and destination nodes and view the resulting path and distance.

 ## Features

 - Compare Dijkstra and Bellman-Ford results side by side.
-- Visualize the campus road network from JSON data.
+- Visualize the university road network from JSON data.
 - Simple Flask API with endpoints for nodes, graph data, and shortest path.
 - No external shortest path helpers; algorithms are implemented from scratch.